Sybrand van Haersma Buma

 Sybrand van Haersma Buma (/nl/; (Note: In isolation, van is pronounced /nl/.)
 (Note: The family Van Haersma Buma is a branch of the old Frisian Buma dynasty, dating back to foremother Jouck Goris Buma, who married Wijbe Fennes in 1646.
 Bernhardus Buma (1770–1838) was burgomaster of Leeuwarden.
 His son, Wiardus Willem Buma married Maria de With (1803–1878), who was a daughter of Catharina van Haersma (1764–1824).
 When the Van Haersma family became extinct, their son Sijbrand Buma (1830–1886) bought the right to add the Van Haersma name to his own in 1870, starting the Van Haersma Buma branch of the Buma family (the other branch is the Hopperus Buma branch).
-Sybrand usually went by "Buma" in his public life.) /fy/; born 30 July 1965) is a Dutch politician who has served as Mayor of Leeuwarden since 2019.
+Sybrand usually went by "Buma" in his public life.) /fy/; born 30 July 1965) is a Dutch politician who has served as Vice-President of the Council of State since 1 July 2026.

+Prior to that, he was Mayor of Leeuwarden between 2019 and 2026.
 Until 2019, he was a member of the House of Representatives from 2002 who also served as the parliamentary leader of the Christian Democratic Appeal (CDA) from 2010 and as the leader of his party from 2012.

-Biography

-Early life
+Early life and education

 Sybrand van Haersma Buma descends from an old patrician family from Friesland.
 He is the son of Bernard van Haersma Buma (1932–2020) who was Mayor of Workum (1962–1970) and of Sneek (1970–1993).
 His grandfather was Mayor of Stavoren.
 Both his father and grandfather belonged to the Christian Historical Union (CHU), that merged in 1980 with the Catholic People's Party (KVP) and the Anti-Revolutionary Party (ARP) to form the Christian Democratic Appeal (CDA).

 Van Haersma Buma studied law at the University of Groningen (1983–1989) and followed a course at the Sidney Sussex College, Cambridge (1989–1990).
 After his study he was employed at the Council of State and the Ministry of the Interior.

-Politics
+Political career

 Van Haersma Buma was the secretary of the Christian Democratic Appeal in The Hague and a member of the executive committee of the Christian Democratic Appeal in the province of South Holland in the late 1990s.
 From January to June 2002 he was a member of the municipal council of Voorburg and since May 2002 he is a member of the Dutch House of Representatives.
 He became the party's spokesman on judicial affairs and is known for his law and order approach.
 From 2007 to 2010 he was the secretary of the Christian Democratic Appeal parliamentary group in the House of Representatives.